zamazan4ik/awesome-pgo/article/article.md

 Second interesing is how `ret` location is changed.
 Instead of leavig it at the end of the function, after PGO the return statement was moved to the beginning of the function.
 It's done for improving the CPU instruction cache hit-rate: since after the `322` branch with high probability will be a return from the function, it makes sense to store them together.
 Pretty clever decision!

-Why does it work?

-Modern (good) compilers nowadays perform many optimizations like:

-* Inlining
-* Loop roll/unroll
-* Devirtualization
-* Hot/cold code splitting
-* Link-Time Optimization (LTO) (if you are brave enough to use it!)
-* And many other funny things!

 Let's dig into PGO further!

 TODO: write a note about PGO answer from ChatGPT about varying work profiles and how bad PGO works in this case.